 September 2017 – September 2021

-This PhD study with its focus on business executives is linked to Anna’s MA (Hons). thesis, which examined the emergence of a ‘business elite’ in post-socialist Mongolia.
+This PhD study with its focus on experts and leaders in the energy industry is linked to Anna’s MA (Hons) thesis, which examined the emergence of a ‘business elite’ in post-socialist Mongolia.
 For this project she conducted two months of fieldwork in Ulaanbaatar, the capital of Mongolia.
 The research methodology also consisted of participant observation and semi-formal interviews.
 The main finding was that power structures during Mongolia’s socialist era have evolved to form an elite business (and political) class with clout over the growing, natural-resource dependent economy.